You Never Give Me Your Money – Funding the Energy Transition in the Global South

 1. Introduction

-This report focusses on the challenge of attracting private capital to fund climate mitigation in the 160 emerging market and developing economies (EMDEs).[4]
-This focus is deliberately narrower than ‘climate finance’ and excludes funding for adaptation, loss and damages and funding for other sustainable development goals (SDGs).
+This report focusses on the challenge of attracting private capital to fund climate mitigation in Global South.
+This focus is deliberately narrower than ‘climate finance’ and is focussed on spending on renewable energy and energy efficiency that reduce greenhouse gas emissions.
+Some of the data sets include spending on adaptation, loss and damages and funding for other sustainable development goals (SDGs).
 These are also grossly underfunded but will always struggle to woo private capital because benefits are either non-market, risky or payments for previous wrongs rather than investments.
 This report focuses on private funding sources, supplementing the renewable developers’ own balance sheet.
-These include local and international financial institutions (FI).
-There is also discussion about blended finance – where concessionary finance from development banks and philanthropies is used to leverage private finance.[i]
+These include local and international financial institutions.
+There is also discussion about blended finance – where concessionary finance from development banks and philanthropies is used to leverage private finance.[iv]

 Spoiler alert: this report argues that financing levels are too low and that current ideas won’t bridge the gap.
-Creating a fair and sustainable world means a vast, fast redeployment of resources from overconsumption in AEs to fund low-carbon development in the Global South.
+Creating a fair and sustainable world means a vast, fast redeployment of resources from continuing to fund overconsumption in the Global North to fund low-carbon development in the Global South.
 Section 2 looks at the scale of investment needed, particularly by the energy sector.
 Section 3 assesses the adequacy of these sources.
-Section 4 critically reviews current plans for expanding funding.
+Section 4critically reviews current plans for expanding funding.
 Section 5 looks at what’s really stopping private finance flows.
-Section 6 sets out some tentative and radical policies needed to bridge the investment gaps so EMDEs can achieve SDG goals.
+Section 6 sets out some tentative and radical policies aimed at bridging the investment gaps so the South can achieve SDG goals.
 Section 7 has some end thoughts.

 2. The gap between need and availability

-Of this, an additional $2.2 trillion must be invested annually in clean energy, representing 60 per cent of the funding gap.
-UNCTAD’s estimate is in line with the IEA–IFC’s (IEA/IFC, 2023) estimate of an additional $2 trillion investment in energy by the 2030s[iii].
-These figures are necessarily broad-brush, and it would be a mistake to assume all of this spending on SDGS is in line with the ecological management of the planet.
-Some projects – e.g. new road transport infrastructure – might have unwanted consequences.
-But for the sake of this article, let’s assume that it improves people’s lives.[iv]
+Of this, $2.2 trillion must be invested annually in clean energy, representing 60 per cent of the funding gap.
+UNCTAD’s estimate is in line with the IEA–IFC’s (IEA/IFC, 2023) estimate of an additional $2 trillion investment in energy by the 2030s[viii].

-Exhibit 1: Annual Clean Energy Investment in EMDEs to Align with SDGs (USD billion)
+Exhibit 1: Annual Investment in Clean Energy Global South (EMDEs) to Align with SDGs (USD billion)

 Source: International Energy Agency/IFC, 2023